powsybl/powsybl.github.io/docs/configuration/modules/javaScriptPostProcessor.md

 layout: default
 ---

-The `javaScriptPostProcessor` module is used by the `com.powsybl.iidm.import_.JavaScriptPostProcessor` class, which is an implementation of the `com.powsybl.iidm.import_.ImportPostProcessor` that runs a javascript script after a case is converted to an IIDM network.
+The `javaScriptPostProcessor` module is used by the `com.powsybl.iidm.converter.JavaScriptPostProcessor` class, which is an implementation of the `com.powsybl.iidm.converter.ImportPostProcessor` that runs a javascript script after a case is converted to an IIDM network.

 # Optional properties